‘The Big Bang Theory’ Season 11 And Season 12 Close To Getting Renewed by CBS

 — Melissa Rauch (@MelissaRauch) February 23, 2017

-Meanwhile, there are speculations that Melissa Rauch and Mayim Bialik’s contract negotiations might delay the official confirmation of both Little Sheldon and The Big Bang Theory Season 11 and Season 12.
+Meanwhile, there is speculation that Melissa Rauch and Mayim Bialik’s contract negotiations might delay the official confirmation of both Little Sheldon and The Big Bang Theory Season 11 and Season 12.
 Variety recently reported that the two actresses were demanding substantial pay raises in their new contracts.

 Melissa Rauch and Mayim Bialik are currently making $200,000 an episode, which is way less than what Jim Parsons, Kaley Cuoco, Johnny Galecki, Simon Helberg and Kunal Nayyar are taking home per episode.

-Jim Parsons, Kaley Cuoco and Johnny Galecki secured for themselves $1 million per episode salaries during their last contract negotiations in 2014, while Simon Helberg and Kunal Nayyar, too, have started earning close to 7-digit salaries from The Big Bang Theory Season 10 onwards.
+Jim Parsons, Kaley Cuoco, and Johnny Galecki secured $1 million per episode salaries during their last contract negotiations in 2014, while Simon Helberg and Kunal Nayyar, too, have started earning close to 7-digit salaries from The Big Bang Theory Season 10 onwards.
 All the five actors are expected to continue getting $1 million per episode if the series gets a 48-episode renewal.

 To help their co-stars, the five original cast members had decided to take a pay cut of $100, 000 an episode, Variety reported.